ianj-als/pypeline/README.md

 There are no rules for creating your pipelines.
 Pipelines, pipeline components, and wires are instances of a Kleisli arrow, and as such any one of these objects can be used as a 'pipeline'.
 It's up to you how your pipeline is constructed.
 The helper functions allow the programmer to compose the three conceptual primatives easily.

 ### Pipeline Functions

+#### `helpers.cons_pipeline(input_wire, component, output_wire)`
+> Construct a pipeline from a component and two wires.
+The input wire shall convert a real world input into the expected input for the component, and the output wire shall convert the output from the component into an expected real world value.
+The funtion returns a `core.arrows.KleisliArrow` object that represents the pipeline.